 How to Track Your Food to Achieve Weight Loss

 Many fitness and diet fads tout their ability to help you shed large amounts of weight in as little time as possible.
 However, the real success lies in maintaining weight loss, which is where many fads fall short.
 It may sound too good to be true, but the simple act of tracking your food intake — also called dietary self-management — may be the key to achieving sustainable weight loss.
-This is an essential aspect when it comes to nutrition for weight loss.
+This is an easy, yet essential start to your weight loss journey.

 However, if your goal is to lose weight, create a caloric deficit.
 This means that you need to focus on burning more calories than you consume while while following a nutrition plan for weight loss.

-There are various tips to keep your diet on track.
+There are various tips to track your food intake for weight loss.
 Many techniques help in food tracking.
 The most common one is the use of smartphone apps that feature barcode scanners and other tools that simplify the process.
 When using an app to achieve or maintain weight loss, pay attention to consistency and frequency.

 You can track your food intake by counting calories or points or monitoring macros, which is the balance of carbohydrates, protein, and fat, in a nutrition-related mobile app.
 Do note that some of the calorie values used on these apps are estimates and may not exactly match what you are actually consuming.
 Such apps can be powerful and motivational tools in your weight loss journey, but you cannot depend on them for precise measurements.

 For some people, particularly those who have waged a long-term battle with their weight, a more comprehensive food diary or log may lead to greater success.
-Also, if you are more interested in taking a big-picture look at your diet habits and trends, but not particularly interested in crunching data, a food diary or log may be a better way to track your food calories.
+Also, if you are more interested in taking a big-picture look at your diet habits and trends, but not particularly interested in crunching data, a food diary or log may be a better way to track your food for weight loss.

 What to include in your food diary

 First, follow the basics related to nutrition for weight loss.
 Use a food weighing scale, measuring cups, and measuring spoons when preparing your food.
 This holds true whether you are using an app or a food diary.
-Otherwise, there would be no way of accurately knowing your nutrition diet for weight loss knowing accurately what you are consuming, as people often underestimate their intake when guessing at measurements or looking back on an already eaten meal.
+Otherwise, there would be no way of accurately knowing what you are consuming, as people often underestimate their intake when guessing at measurements or looking back on an already eaten meal.

 To ensure the best nutrition for weight loss, you must be aware of how and when you are weighing or measuring the foods you eat.
 For example, the nutritional value of foods like rice and pasta is usually listed on the package in terms of the uncooked weight.
 So, you would have to measure them before cooking.
 Also, 100g of raw chicken may contain 115 calories and 23g of protein, while 100g of cooked chicken may contain 165 calories and 31g of protein.
 This may not seem like a huge difference.
 However, if you underestimate the calorie counts in the foods, even by a small amount, they can add up over time.